arlobelshee/InnovatingTeams.github.io/content/how_to_start.md

 # Week -4

 First we get the right people in place to support the transformation to come.
+We also prepare the managers to shift from managers to servant leaders.

 ## Do